akhilagrawal1001/Recruitment-Project/README.md

 CNN_on_Mnist:

 	It is a multilabel image classification model that classifies any image in 10 different labels.
-	The images conatin numbers from 0-9.
+	Any image conatins a number from 0-9.
 	The labels are :
 	0	Zero
 	1	One